Geeeean/java-analyzer/README.md

 - `gcc`

-The code has been tested with GCC 14 https://gcc.gnu.org/gcc-14/ feel free to use specify another explicitly in the Makefile.
+The code has been tested with GCC 14 https://gcc.gnu.org/gcc-14/ feel free to use another one by specifying it explicitly in the Makefile.

 ## Installing Dependencies